Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 You probably didn't know these existed though, right?

+### Bulk Trait endpoint is deprecated

+But you can still achieve the same functionality using our POST /identities endpoints.

 ### The API responses have been slimmed down

 Our core API responses are quite verbose, and the SDKs ignore a lot of the fields they receive.
 We've taken the